TheJacksonLaboratory/marea/README.md

 _filter_abstracts.py_ has four command line parameters.
 The _-i_ option specifies the directory containing the text files produced in step 3.
-The _-o_ option names the directory for the _.tsv_ files written by _filter_abstracts.py_. -m is the optional flag described above that limits the search to major topic MeSH descriptors only.
+The _-o_ option names the directory for the _.tsv_ files written by _filter_abstracts.py_. _-m_ is the optional flag described above that limits the search to major topic MeSH descriptors only.
 At the end of the command line is the list of MeSH descriptors that designate relevant categories.
 These should be high-level descriptors; the software automatically includes all their subcategories in the search.
 For example,

 `python filter_abstracts.py -m -i ../data/pubmed_txt -o ../data/pubmed_relevant D005796 D009369 D037102`

-finds articles whose major topic descriptors fall under one or more of the categories for "Genes", "Neoplasms", and "Lectins".
+finds articles whose major topic descriptors fall under one or more of the categories for Genes, Neoplasms, and Lectins.